-It’s become so common, we’ve almost come to accept it as normal — that little bit of urine leakage when you cough or laugh, or that sudden urge to pee before doing some jumping jacks.
-We hear women (and men) say things quite frequently like “oh yeah I always pee a bit when I do that exercise.”
+It’s become so common, we’ve almost come to accept it as normal — that little bit of urine leakage when coughing, laughing, or doing any sort of impact exercise.
+We hear women (and men) say things like “oh yeah I always pee a bit when I do that exercise.”
 We just take that little leakage as an annoying, yet normal, way of life.
 But these symptoms are not normal.
 They are signs of pelvic floor dysfunction (PFD).
-PFD is a core injury, and if not addressed, can lead to other pains or complications, and certainly an impact to your lifestyle.
-Read on to learn more about PFD — including how it’s caused, how to spot it, and tips on how to manage or prevent it altogether.
+PFD is a core issue that — if not addressed — can lead to other pains or complications, and certainly have a negative impact on your quality of life.
+Read on to learn more about PFD, it’s causes, and what you can do to kick start your healing.

 Understanding Your Pelvic Floor